aaronparker/aaronparker.github.io/_posts/2017-07-14-office-365-proplus-deploy-intune.md

 Until now, you can deploy Office 365 ProPlus to MDM-managed Windows 10 PCs by using [the Toolkit available from GitHub](http://officedev.github.io/Office-IT-Pro-Deployment-Scripts/XmlEditor.html).
 Because traditional applications can only be deployed to Windows 10 MDM PCs via a single MSI, the Toolkit steps you through creating a custom Office deployment (e.g. specific apps, update channel etc.) and generating an MSI that you then upload into Intune.
 It too is a simple process; however it does require you to download software, create the package (or multiple packages) and upload into Intune.

-Here's how to create an Office 365 ProPlus package in the [new Intune console](https://docs.microsoft.com/en-us/intune/what-is-intune)&nbsp;with just a few mouse clicks and no uploads.
+Here's how to create an Office 365 ProPlus package in the [new Intune console](https://docs.microsoft.com/en-us/intune/what-is-intune) with just a few mouse clicks and no uploads.

 # Creating the Office 365 ProPlus application